How to Handle Insurance Claim for Damage After a Major Storm

-Homeowners Insurance Claims:
+Homeowners Insurance Claim:

 Note that if you have supplemental coverage, like Inland Flood Insurance, your coverage may be more comprehensive than the standard homeowner’s policy.
 For your safety and to make the claims process easier, take the following steps when assessing the damage to your home before filing a claim: